Navigating High Airfare Prices: Tips, Alternatives, and the Latest Trends

 If you have the freedom to choose your travel dates, flying earlier in the summer is a good way to save money.
 According to data from Kayak, the end of July is the most expensive time to travel from the UK, and Saturday is the most expensive day of the week.

-By flying in early June, you could save up to 44% on flights and 15% on hotels.
+By flying in early June, you might save up to 44% on flights and 15% on hotels.
 Kayak reveals that Sunday is the best day for UK domestic flights, Tuesday for European flights and Wednesday for long-haul international flights.
 Foregoing extras such as checked baggage can also help reduce the price of your trip.

 Where are the cheapest destinations in 2023?